FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/sdk_application.md

 $ ./gradlew build
 ```

-After the compilation is successful, `dist` directory will be generated under the project root directory.
+After the compilation is successful, the `dist` directory will be generated under the project root directory.
 There is an `asset_run.sh` script in the dist directory to simplify project operation.
-Now let's start verifying the requirements set out in this article.
+Now let's start by verifying the requirements set out in this article.

--   deploy `Asset.sol` contract
+-   deploy the `Asset.sol` contract

 ```bash
 # enter dist directory